melkamu372/StegHub-DevOps-Cloud-Engineering/Project-18-Automate-Infrastructure-With-IaC-using-Terraform-3-Refactoring/Automate-Infrastructure-With-IaC-using-Terraform-3-Refactoring.md

 To get to know how lock in DynamoDB works, read the following [article](https://angelo-malatacca83.medium.com/aws-terraform-s3-and-dynamodb-backend-3b28431a76c1)

-Create a file and name it backend.tf.
-Add the below code and replace the name of the S3 bucket you created in Project-16.
+Create a file and name it `backend.tf` Add the below code and replace the name of the S3 bucket you created in Project-16.
 ```
 resource "aws_s3_bucket" "terraform_state" {
   bucket = "dev-terraform-bucket"